TheFall3nKnight/Calculator_Playground/README.md

 Since this is my first project, it is very long and I know that there are probably easier and more efficient ways doing what I did.
 There also might be some bugs.
 If you find any please let me know ASAP.
 I want to imrove this as much as I can.

 You may need XCODE in order to run this or you can run this in a online compiler.

+Click on the content.swift file to check out the project